emarsden/dash-mpd-cli/doc/src/usage.md

 RFC 5646 format (e.g. fr or en-AU).
 If a preference is not specified and multiple audio streams are present, the first one listed in the DASH manifest will be downloaded.

+    --drop-elements <XPATH>

+XML elements that match this XPath expression will be removed from the MPD manifest before the download starts.
+See [examples](rewriting.html) in the user manual.
+You can use this option multiple times.
+This option is currently experimental.

+The functionality is currently implemented using the external xsltproc commandline application, which implements version 1.0 of the XPath specification.

     --xslt-stylesheet <STYLESHEET>

 XSLT stylesheet with rewrite rules to be applied to the manifest before downloading media content.
-Stylesheets are applied using the xsltproc commandline application, which implements XSLT 1.0.
 You can use this option multiple times.
 This option is currently experimental.

+Stylesheets are applied using the xsltproc commandline application, which implements version 1.0 of the XSLT specification.

     --video-only